Module 15.3: Neon & PlanetScale - Serverless Databases That Branch Like Git

 The database lead explained the economics: Production was 500GB.
 Creating a copy meant:

-- Dump and restore: 4 hours to export, 6 hours to import, $800/month storage per copy
+- Dump and restore: can take hours and add meaningful storage and transfer cost per copy

 Then the VP of Engineering shared a link to Neon: “What if we could branch the database like Git?”